shreyamahendran/BookCrossing-Hadoop-PIG-HIVE/README.md

 Analyze BookCrossing Dataset using PIG (and HIVE too)

 BookCrossing is a social networking site celebrating literature and a place where books get a new life.
-Their MOTTO : “Label.
+\n Their MOTTO : “Label.
 Share.
 Follow”

 BookCrossing is the act of releasing your books "into the wild" for a stranger to find, or via "controlled release" to another BookCrossing member, and tracking where they go via journal entries from around the world.

 We have used BX-Books and BX-Book-Ratings for our analysis.
 Collected by Cai-Nicolas Ziegler in a 4-week crawl (August / September 2004) from the Book-Crossing community with kind permission from Ron Hornbaker, CTO of Humankind Systems.
 Contains 278,858 users (anonymized but with demographic information) providing 1,149,780 ratings (explicit / implicit) about 271,379 books.
-You can find the dataset here : http://www2.informatik.uni-freiburg.de/~cziegler/BX/
+\n You can find the dataset here : http://www2.informatik.uni-freiburg.de/~cziegler/BX/

 BX-Books:
 Books are identified by their respective ISBN.
 Invalid ISBNs have already been removed from the dataset.